codesections-personal/codesections/content/blog/weaving-raku/index.md

 Done?
 We barely started
 -----------------------

-I'll end the same way [Brian did](https://randomgeekery.org/post/2020/07/tangling-code-from-hugo-content-with-raku/#done-you-barely-started), by noting that this is just a proof-of-concept/good start.
+I'm tempted to end the same way [Brian did](https://randomgeekery.org/post/2020/07/tangling-code-from-hugo-content-with-raku/#done-you-barely-started): by noting that this is just a proof-of-concept/good start.
 In particular, it's missing the ability to present code in a different order from the one in which it's executed.
 Many fans of literate programming would consider this failure tantamount to missing the point entirely.
 And the proof of concept we built in this blog post doesn't even try to handle multiple programming languages, another key advantage according to literate programming partisans.

 But here's the secret: I'm not **really** interested in literate programming.
 I'm not interested in having every program I write be one that can be read as an essay.
 Literate programming may be great for *explaining* code, even for clarifying your thoughts about a problem.
 But there's a reason it never spread that widely and, 9 times out of 10, I'd rather have tight, concise, readable source.
 For code I'm actually deploying and maintaining, I'd rather have the tangled code than the woven essay.